Mr-P-D/Qualys---Report-Fetch-Via-API/README.md

 # Qualys-Report-Fetch-Via-API
-Python Script to download the vulnerability scan results from QualysAPI
+Simple Python Script To Download Vulnerability Scan Results Via QualysAPI With The Help Of TemplateID.

 # Usage